noahehall/theBookOfNoah/databases/mysql_new.md

   -- see whos logged in
   show full processlist;

+  -- get the create statement for the given DB show create database DATABASENAME;

   -- sbow the statement for recreating this table
   -- this is the only way to view the table options